bush

 • It is the duty of all competitors to help injured runners.
 Injured competitors who need assistance should, if possible, blow a whistle or ‘cooee’ three times periodically.

-• Restricted area & routes - competitors should be familar with the map symbols for out of bounds/do not enter and uncrossable features, including those specific to Sprint Orienteering maps.
+• Restricted area & routes - competitors should be familiar with the map symbols for out of bounds/do not enter and uncrossable features, including those specific to Sprint Orienteering maps.

 • Pets must not be taken to events held on private land, in nature reserves/national parks or similar areas where they are prohibited, or as otherwise advised by the organisers.
 This includes bringing a pet and keeping it secured inside a vehicle or trailer.